Analysis | 4 final takeaways from Trump’s impeachment trial

 Democrats had plenty of reason to tell themselves it was okay to move on from this without pressing harder for a conviction.

-One of them is the looming congressional, 9/11 commission-like investigations into what happened that day, which are surely coming.
-Whatever we might not have learned from witnesses in this impeachment trial, we could learn in such an inquiry in due time.
+One of them is the looming congressional, 9/11 commission-like investigations into what happened that day.
+Whatever we might not have learned from witnesses in this impeachment trial, we could learn in such an inquiry.

 Another is that Trump could conceivably face criminal liability for his actions — which would render the constitutional question and his disqualification from holding high office in the future less relevant.
 Prosecutors in Fulton County, Ga., are investigating Trump’s attempts to overturn the election result in Georgia, including a call in which he asked Georgia Secretary of State Brad Raffensperger (R) to “find” enough votes to do so.
 Trump’s lawyers this week even cited this possibility, suggesting that was actually the venue for such charges.
-Game on, Democrats might tell themselves.

 We might learn plenty in the months and years to come.
-But there is clearly a disincentive when it comes to criminal charges against a former president, given the political ramifications.
-And anything that results from a congressional inquiry will be older news by then.
+But there is a clear political disincentive when it comes to criminal charges against a former president.
+Anything that results from a congressional inquiry will be older news by then.
 Even in the month-plus since the Capitol riot, the unquestionably tragic scenes fade somewhat from memory.
 I’m sure I’m not the only one who watched the videos played this week and realized how much I’d forgotten — or potentially blocked out — from that day.
 Acting quickly is fraught because you might not know everything, but waiting too long also carries drawbacks.

-Trump’s culpability is for people to decide.
 Legally speaking, incitement is a high bar to clear.
 It requires knowledge of one’s frame of mind and/or lots of evidence about how they might have reasonably understood their words would be perceived.
 Trump has almost always offered mixed messages that provide him plausible deniability while suggestively alluding to violence by his supporters or, at least, painting a drastic enough picture that might lead to such drastic measures.

-But we also know not just that lots of people suggested Trump’s words could lead to violence — including his allies — but also that many Republicans suggested in the aftermath that Trump had contributed to just that (whether that technically amounted to incitement).
+But we also know not just that lots of people suggested Trump’s words could lead to violence — including his allies — but also that many Republicans suggested in the aftermath that Trump had contributed to just that.

 From here, any real resolutions when it comes to his culpability will take a very long time.
 If Trump is still flirting with an attempted return to the presidency in 2024, that will remain relevant.
 If he’s not, it could fade even further from memory in a way that Democrats said it shouldn’t be allowed to.